 Because stalkers are considered unpredictable, the term harassment is intentionally broad.
 Courts are given wide latitude to consider virtually all forms of communication by a stalker to a victim, including “written or printed communication or transmission, telephone, cellular, or other wireless telephonic communication, facsimile transmission, pager messages or transmissions, answering machine or voice mail messages or transmissions, and electronic mail messages or other computerized or electronic transmissions”.
 Further, this harassing communication must be shown to torment, terrorize, or terrify the victim and serve “no legitimate purpose”.

 The consequences for stalking are serious.
 Stalking starts off as a Class A Misdemeanor for a first time offender.
-This is the most serious type of misdemeanor crim in North Carolina.
-A second conviction results in a Class F Felony, nd an offense committed while a protective order is in place may constitute a Class H felony.
+A second conviction results in a Class F Felony.
+And an offense committed while a protective order is in place may constitute a Class H felony.

 Domestic Violence Protective Order

 While the stalking law exists to create a criminal penalty and to push the pause button on escalating conduct, it is only one part of a safety net for victims.
 We often advise victims to also consider restraining orders or domestic violence protective orders to create an additional layer of protection.

 Separations and divorces can bring out the worst in any of us.
 At New Direction Family Law, we have vast experience in guiding men and women through this dark and turbulent time.
 Our attorneys are compassionate, intelligent professionals who never lose focus on what your new direction may look like.
 Let us help you.
 Our office serves Wake, Johnston, Durham, and surrounding counties.
 Call (919) 719-3470 to schedule a consultation, or contact us online at our website.